Frequently Asked Questions:

 The pre-registration fee is non-refundable.
 If your child decides to not attend prior to camp, the rest of their registration will be refunded.
 If a camper decides to leave early, a partial refund may be issued on a case by case basis.

 Can I visit my child throughout the week?

 We don't encourage family and friends to come visit their child during the week of camp as we have found it makes the adjustment to camp life more challenging for the campers, often sparking homesickness instead of lessening it.
 We do encourage families to leave special notes for their child that will be delivered by the staff throughout the week.
-If there is an emergency and you need to contact your child during their time at camp, please contact the Camp Managers.
+If there is an emergency and you need to contact your child during their time at camp, please contact the Camp Office.
 During the special occasion of a baptism, we invite families to join for the celebration.
 All visitors are subject to camp policy while on the property.
 For Health and Safety reasons, no pets are allowed on the premises.

 What happens with my child's medication?

 At the time of registration, the Camp Services Coordinator or designated health worker must be made aware of and given all medications and prescriptions, for the safety of all campers and staff.
 Thank you for complying with these terms.
 The use of alcohol, tobacco, or illicit drugs is strictly prohibited.

 Is there a dress code?